Sultan Muhammad Khan

 Chaudhry Sultan Muhammad Khan (c.
-1860 – 1931) had a unique association with imperial Afghanistan while being a British Indian subject, as an advisor to King Abdur Rahman Khan, record-keeper and translator to/from English and later, ambassador of Afghanistan to the United Kingdom.
+1860 – 1931) was a barrister, author and statesman from Punjab Province, British India, who on various occasions served as an official for Emir Abdur Rahman Khan of Afghanistan, first as chief secretary (mir munshi-e-aala) to the emir and later as ambassador of Afghanistan to the United Kingdom.

-He was the father of author, poet, educator and revolutionary Faiz Ahmad Faiz.
+He was the father of Pakistani poet and author Faiz Ahmad Faiz.